NewcastleRSE/Standard-Strapi-Project/DEVELOPER.md

 #### ADMIN_JWT_SECRET
 A random string used to encode JWT tokens.
 Use a random string generator to create one.

-### File Storage
-By defaulty Strapi stores uploaded files in the local file directory.
-This is a problem when running Strapi in Docker because storage is ephemeral and will be lost with each restart of the container.
-You will see this situation if you have file metadata in the database that reference file paths that no longer resolve.
-To get around this problem the [strapi-provider-upload-azure-storage](https://github.com/jakeFeldman/strapi-provider-upload-azure-storage) is included so that any uploaded files are backed up there.

-#### STORAGE_ACCOUNT
-The name of the Azure storage account being used.

-#### STORAGE_ACCOUNT_KEY
-The name of the Azure storage account key, get this from the security settings in Azure.

-#### STORAGE_URL
-This is optional, it is useful when connecting to Azure Storage API compatible services, like the official emulator Azurite.
-STORAGE_URL would then look like http://localhost:10000/your-storage-account-key.

-When STORAGE_URL is not provided, it defaults to https://${STORAGE_ACCOUNT}.blob.core.windows.net will be used.

-#### STORAGE_CONTAINER_NAME
-The name of the Azure storage container being used.

-#### STORAGE_CDN_URL
-This is optional, it is useful when using CDN in front of your storage account.
-Images will be returned with the CDN URL instead of the storage account URL.

-#### STORAGE_PATH
-The path within the container to store images.
-Left blank this will store them at the root of the container.

-#### STORAGE_MAX_CONCURRENT
-Used for setting this maximum number of concurrent connections ot Azure when uploading multiple files.

 ### Sentry
 The [Sentry Strapi plugin](https://github.com/strapi/strapi/tree/master/packages/plugins/sentry) is included in this installation for tracking uncaught errors.
 The plugin GitHub readme has the full documentation if required.